-Net depreciation and amortisation expense booked in 2020 amounted to EUR 46.7 million versus EUR 44.0 million in 2019.
+Net depreciation and amortisation expense booked in 2021 amounted to EUR 44.0 million versus EUR 46.7 million in 2020.

-The net increase in the impairment losses on property, plant, equipment and intangible assets taken to the profit and loss statement is EUR 0.4 million for 2020 and virtually nil for 2019.
+The net increase in the impairment losses on property, plant, equipment and intangible assets recognised in profit or loss is EUR 0.1 million for 2021 and versus EUR 0.4 million for 2020.